grantsrb/blotching/readme.md

     "blotch_p_min": float
         sets the minimum amount of blotching for a model.
     "blotch_p_max": float
         sets the maximum amount of blotching for a model.
+Not inclusive.
     "n_btokens": int or None
         the number of blotch tokens.
 This is effectively a granularity parameter for blotch values.
 If None, will